steveschnepp/blog.pwkf.org/_posts/2022-08-07-two-programming-religions-code-data.md

 Which is the current plague of our current "go fast & break things" motto.

-We do not plan fo the long term anymore.
+We sadly do not plan for the long term anymore.
 Which is fine, as it enables agility.
 Just always remind yourself, that after a while, you might need to convert yourself to another religion.
 And *that* doesn't come for free.